aca-labs/bob/README.md

 # Bob

-Meet Bob - the non trademark infringing construction worker.
+Meet Bob, the non-trademark-infringing-construction-worker.
 He builds your local docker development environments.

-One of more local git repositories can be watched.
-When you make a new commit, or switch branch the image defined by the project will be rebuilt, tagged and automatically reloaded by any containers that are using it.
+One or more local git repositories can be watched.
+When you make a new commit or switch branch the image defined by the project will be rebuilt, tagged and automatically reloaded by any containers that are using it.

 ## Usage

-You can run him directly:
+You can run directly:
 ```
 bob /my/dev/path/my-project /my/dev/path/my-other-project
 ```